rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 ><CITE>A. [?]</CITE>
 >(*Comment*: Still image resource.
 Drawing signed with the initial "A." followed by an illegible surname)

-<a name="2.21.377.2.Y.Y">2.21.377.2.Y.Y</a> f the statement of responsibility is completely illegible, record the presence of the illegible words in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/).
+<a name="2.21.377.2.Y.Y">2.21.377.2.Y.Y</a> If the statement of responsibility is completely illegible, record the presence of the illegible words in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/).

 ## 2.21.38 Statements of responsibility relating to title proper with grammatically inseparable elements